redkai11/Low-Rank-Adaptation-of-TrOCR/README.md

 Setup: 10 Epochs. lr=5e-5 using AdamW Optimizer.
 Batch size = 4 (due to memory constraint) <br />
 Validation CER (Character Error Rate) : 0.1397005772005773 <br />

-Model seems to overfit after first epoch, training loss decreases while validation error increases.
+The model appears to overfit after the first epoch, with the training loss decreasing while the validation error increases.
+Fine-tuning Transformer models on a small dataset often results in training instability, a known issue.
+Therefore, I suspect that the dataset is too small.
+A larger dataset, such as CCPD (Chinese City Parking Dataset) available at https://github.com/detectRecog/CCPD, might yield better results.
+However, TrOCR is not trained to recognize Chinese characters.

 ## 3: LoRa